JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/DistilBertForSequenceClassification.md

 {%- capture model_description -%}

- `MedicalDistilBertForSequenceClassification`  can load DistilBERT Models with sequence classification/regression head on top (a linear layer on top of the pooled output) e.g. for multi-class document classification tasks.
+ `DistilBertForSequenceClassification`  can load DistilBERT Models with sequence classification/regression head on top (a linear layer on top of the pooled output) e.g. for multi-class document classification tasks.

+Parameters:

+- `batchSize`',  'Size of every batch': default: 8,

+- `coalesceSentences`': "Instead of 1 class per sentence (if inputCols is '''sentence''' output 1 class per document by averaging probabilities in all sentences." default: False,

+- `maxSentenceLength`', 'Max sentence length to process', default: 128

+- `caseSensitive`', 'whether to ignore case in tokens for embeddings matching',default: True,

 {%- endcapture -%}